-You can get help by phoning, emailing, sending a letter or attending an advice surgery with me or a casework in my team.
+Our team of experienced caseworkers are here to help you.
+You can get support by phoning, emailing, sending a letter or attending an advice surgery with me or a casework in my team.

 What is casework and how do we deal with it?